-TAs and RAs appointed for 10 hours per week (25 percent FTE) will receive a partial tuition award (reflected as RA/TA Remission on the student account).
-Student will be responsible for 50% of the Arizona base resident tuition costs.
+RAs and TAs appointed for 25% FTE (10 hours per week) will receive a partial tuition award (reflected as RA/TA Remission on their student account).
+Students are responsible for 50% of the Arizona base resident tuition costs.
+This appointment does not provide premium coverage for ASU individual health insurance.